sickmartian/sd-rpi-wakeup/README.md

 - Steam Deck
 - Steam Docking Station (other docks may work too)
 - Raspberry Pi Zero 2 W (or Raspberry Pi 4, or any RPi that supports OTG should work but I this is only tried on RPi Zero 2 W)
   - If you don't have one, you can find the cheapest RPi closest to you with [rpilocator](https://rpilocator.com/).
-For reference, I got an [RPi Zero 2 W](https://rpilocator.com/?cat=PIZERO2) with SKU `SC0510` (no headers)
+For reference, I got an [RPi Zero 2 W](https://rpilocator.com/?cat=PIZERO2) with SKU `SC0510` (no headers) and you might want to get a case, HDMI mini adaptaer and OTG cable while you are at it.
 - MicroSD Card, to install the OS on the RPi
 - [USB A to micro USB male to male cable](./micro-usb-to-usb-a.jpg), or a combination of [USB-A to micro USB female to male OTG cable and a USB-A to USB-A male to male cable](./otg-and-usba-usba-combo.jpg)
 - Wi-Fi network the RPi supports (RPi Zero 2 W only sees my 2.4 GHz network, but my RPi 3 B+ can see the 5 GHz one, so I assume the RPi 4 can too)
 - Some way to read the SD card
   - e.g. the PC has a slot for SD and the MicroSD card comes with an adapter, or a USB to MicroSD converter or similar
-- PC - ideally with MacOS or Linux
+- PC - ideally with MacOS or Linux, [Windows could work if you set it up to run bash with WSL](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)
-  - In case you don't want to use the pre-packaged OS image it should be powerful enough to run Docker and compile the Linux kernel.
+  - In case you don't want to use the pre-packaged OS image the PC should be powerful enough to run Docker and compile the Linux kernel.
 I'm using a MacBook Pro with Apple Silicon and will be linking to some instructions I found useful [below](#optional---manual-setup).
-- (Optional) Power source for the RPi
-  - I was able to use the SDS to power the RPi Zero 2 W, but that might not work with all RPis or all docks
-  - It may also be useful to repurpose the RPi in the future
-- (Optional) Case for the RPi
-  - Depends on the RPi model.
-Mine came with the RPi
-- (Optional) HDMI mini to HDMI cable or adapter
-  - Can help with troubleshooting, or if you want to repurpose the RPi later on
-- (Optional) Device to run bash scripts that wake or make the SD sleep
-  - Can be the PC, but I use an Android phone with Termux for convenience

 ## Software needed